Skip to main content

 Measles

-UNICEF and partners work to make sure every child has access to vaccines that protect against devastating and entirely preventable diseases like measles.
+UNICEF works with partners around the world to make sure every child has access to vaccines that protect against devastating and entirely preventable diseases like measles.

 Measles is a highly contagious disease that kills tens of thousands of children every year.
 It can cause lifelong disabilities — including blindness, deafness and even permanent brain injury — and costs the global economy millions of dollars annually in medical expenses and lost productivity.